 If your startup team is working remotely for the foreseeable future you won’t need to be building a desk for your new hire anytime soon but you will need to get all their tech sorted.

-Personally, I like to get phones and laptops set up for new hires rather than having them set them up themselves.
+We like to get phones and laptops set up for new hires rather than having them set them up themselves.
 It’s not that they’re not capable, our hardware is configured the same way for everyone in our business so it’s easier to have one person set it all up.

 Agree on the hardware the new hire needs, order and send to whoever on your existing team will set it up and then send it to the new hire in plenty of time for them to start.